 Throughout history, each indigenous group has developed its own unique culture which has blended with other indigenous cultures.

 This mixing and blending of cultures have created diverse artistic, architectural, literary, and other forms of cultural expression.

-Ecuador is home to the world’s first two UNESCO World Heritage Sites and the Ecuadorian culture and landscape will leave you awe-struck.
+Ecuador is home to the world’s first two UNESCO World Heritage Sites and the Ecuadorian culture and

 Facts About Ecuadorian People